Abuzar-061/Snake-Game-Using-Python/README.md

 ## Controls

 - Use the arrow keys (Up, Down, Left, Right) or the WASD keys (W, A, S, D) to control the snake's movement.
-- Press the Esc key or close the game window to exit the game.
+- Close the game window to exit the game.

 ## Contributing